Flexacoin (FXC) Reaches 1-Day Volume of $25,643.00

-Flexacoin (CURRENCY:FXC) traded 5.6% higher against the dollar during the twenty-four hour period ending at 18:00 PM ET on April 8th.
-One Flexacoin coin can currently be purchased for approximately $0.0061 or 0.00000026 BTC on exchanges.
-Flexacoin has a market capitalization of $44.24 million and $25,643.00 worth of Flexacoin was traded on exchanges in the last day.
-Over the last seven days, Flexacoin has traded 3.1% lower against the dollar.
+Flexacoin (CURRENCY:FXC) traded up 5.6% against the US dollar during the 1-day period ending at 15:00 PM ET on April 13th.
+In the last week, Flexacoin has traded 3.1% lower against the US dollar.
+Flexacoin has a total market cap of $44.24 million and approximately $25,643.00 worth of Flexacoin was traded on exchanges in the last day.
+One Flexacoin coin can currently be bought for approximately $0.0061 or 0.00000026 BTC on major cryptocurrency exchanges.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.